Sebbs128/firewall/README.md

 - `MatchVariable` - the property to retrieve the request's IP address from
   - `SocketAddress` - use the IP address from the actual connection; if the request was previously proxied, this might not be the actual client's address but rather the address of the proxy
-  - `RemoteAddress` - the perceived client's address; at present, this will be the first valid value from the `X-Forwarded-For` header, falling back to the socket address if none was found
+  - `RemoteAddress` - the perceived client's address; at present, this will be the first valid IP address from the `Forwarded` and `X-Forwarded-For` headers, plus the socket address
 - `IPAddressOrRanges` - the IP address(es) to evaluate against, and accepts both IPv4 and IPv6 addresses.
 This may be either a single IP address, a comma-separated list of IP address, or a CIDR range

 ###### Size Evaluators